 - Each Grouping takes approximately 3 minutes to assemble and shoot…working with large groups of people takes time

 - Let the family members who are included know where the photos are going to be taken and what time they should be there…waiting for a person to arrive for a photo can throw off the schedule quickly!

 - This is not the most creative time of the day, for many photographers, they are all business while they document these important people in your lives.
 Realize that unless you are building in a LARGE chunk of time, these shots will be fairly straight-forward and, well, formal.

 - Adding furniture when available can make these photos much more interesting.
 This would include a wingback chair or even a Victorian couch.
 These items can give some variety to the images and also allow the older generation a comfy spot to rest while having their photos made.

 Here are a few examples of past formal groupings and ideas on locations that you may want to consider…

-I hope that these tips have helped as you prepare your wedding details for your Wedding Day…to see more like these and to be subscribed to our Bride Tribe, just enter your email address in here!
+I hope that these tips have helped as you prepare your Family Formals Checklist for your Wedding Day!!

 To print a copy of this Shotlist, Check Out my Free Resource Library Here!!